-Of the $3.5 trillion spent on healthcare in 2017, the U.S. government contributed about $1.5 trillion, mainly through Medicare, Medicaid, the Children’s Health Insurance Program (CHIP).
-Medicare cost about $600 billion and Medicaid and CHIP cost just under $400 billion in 2017.
-Other spending by the federal government includes veterans’ and active-duty military health care as well as health insurance subsidies created by the ACA.
+Of the $3.8 trillion spent on healthcare in 2019, the U.S. government contributed about $1.7 trillion, mainly through Medicare, Medicaid, the Children’s Health Insurance Program (CHIP).
+Medicare cost about $800 billion and Medicaid and CHIP cost $613 billion.
+Other government spending includes veterans’ and active-duty military health care as well as health insurance subsidies created by the ACA.
 In total, the federal government accounted for 29% of all health care spending and state and local governments accounted for 16%.

 Free-market advocates favor increasing competition to make insurance more affordable so that people will voluntarily buy it and introduce more market-based approach to consumption.
 They believe centralization does not improve efficiency, and that government should take a more modest role and allow a functioning market to emerge.
 This creates a closer relationship between the consumption and payment of health services, and empowers consumers within that market.
 The Department of Health and Human Services under the Trump Administration released a report in December 2018 detailing efforts to reform the healthcare system by expanding choice and competition for American citizens, including effort that revises an ACA guideline to give states more leeway over their individual insurance markets.

 For more on the history of the role of government in the healthcare system, see this CMS report.